robbieaverill/euler-rs/README.md

 4. Get the highest palindromic number creates by multiplying two 3-digit numbers
 5. Get the smallest number that is evenly divisible by 1 through 20
 6. Find the difference between the sum of numbers squared and the sum of squared numbers
+7. Find the nth prime number (as argument)